srid99/elementary-setup/INSTRUCTIONS.md

 ### Icons

-Copy the folder `Custom-Theme` from icons folder to `/usr/share/icons`
+Copy the folder `Paper-Ext` from icons folder to `/usr/share/icons`

 ### Plank